Policies & Benefits

 Postdoc Salary/Stipend Amounts

 As of December 1, 2016, the WU School of Medicine minimum postdoc salary/stipend amount is $47,476.
+For fiscal year 2018 (July 1, 2017-June 30, 2018), the minimum will be $47,484.
 This is only the minimum amount, and individual stipends/salaries should be discussed with the faculty member making the appointment.
 It is recommended that postdocs be reviewed annually and given raises as appropriate.
 (Link to Annual Review Template.)
 For other WU Schools, please contact the department administrator or school contact for information on postdoc salary/stipend guidelines.

 Most postdocs are eligible for the University’s generous benefit package which includes health-dental-vision insurance, life insurance, tuition remission and paid time away.